Ellara Bengaluru: A collaborative initiative for a climate-resilient and inclusive city

 The coalition brings together close to 20 organizations that are working in the same geography or on similar issues.
 This includes Janaagraha, Biome Environmental Trust, Hasiru Dala,Selco Foundation, Socratus, Bengaluru Moving, INDE, Indian Institute of Human Settlements, LabourNet, WRI India and Sensing Local, among others.

-Each organization will bring its own functional expertise and create ward-level factsheets that will tailor comprehensive data tools, which in turn will be used in working on ward-level reforms.
+Each organisation will bring its own functional expertise and create ward-level factsheets that will tailor comprehensive data tools, which in turn will be used in working on ward-level reforms.
 These factsheets will capture critical socio-economic, and infrastructural data, and environmental parameters that will help facilitate development actions at a ward level.

 Speaking on the importance of this coalition, Bijal Brahmbatt, Executive Director of the Mahila Housing Trust said that this coalition is bringing together the voices of the vulnerable and is intersecting it with concepts of urban development and climate resilience.
 “With increasing urbanization, and the climate becoming a big issue, climate plans are still made separately and not integrated with the actual urban development plans in cities.
 We are trying to bring together these two sects of voices through this coalition,” Ms Brahmbatt added.